colindean/gpgboard/README.md

 decrypting, and verifying signatures of PGP blocks.
 Primarily, it should be used in combination with [GPGTools](https://www.gpgtools.org) for key management.
-This tool simply provides a GUI method to the four simple tasks that are difficult to do within a program that has no GnuPG integration, e.g.
+This tool simply provides a GUI method to the four simple tasks that are difficult to do within a program that has no GnuPG integration and lackluster GPGServices support, e.g. Sparrow Mail.
-Sparrow Mail.

 License
 -------